Can I Lose My Job While on Workers’ Compensation in Pennsylvania?

 Therefore, only employees, not independent contractors, are protected by Pennsylvania workers’ compensation insurance.
 If you are an independent contractor, you are not covered by the company’s workers’ compensation.

 If you are an independent contractor and sustained a serious injury on the job, you still have options to recover compensation.
-Speak with a Munley Law Personal Injury Attorneys personal injury lawyer to discuss filing a personal injury claim and prove the company’s negligence directly led to your injury.
+Speak with a Munley Law Personal Injury Attorneys personal injury lawyer to discuss filing a personal injury claim and prove the company’s directly led to your injury.

 Is there a statute of limitations for workers’ compensation claims?

-A: Yes, there is a statute of limitations to file a workers’ comp claim.
+A: Yes, there is a to file a workers’ comp claim.
 The injured employee has three years from the date of the injury or disability to file a claim.
 There is one exception, however.
-If you or your loved one developed a disease in the line of your work duties (like mesothelioma due to asbestos exposure) the disease must occur within 300 weeks from the date you were last employed in the job where you developed or contracted the illness.
+If you or your loved one developed a disease in the line of your work duties (like due to asbestos exposure) the disease must occur within 300 weeks from the date you were last employed in the job where you developed or contracted the illness.

 How much will I receive in compensation?